swiftlang/swift-evolution/proposals/0400-init-accessors.md

   * Replaced the "effects" syntax with the `@storageRestrictions` attribute.
   * Add section on init accessors for computed properties.
   * Add section on init accessors for read-only properties.
+  * Allow reordering of the initializations in the synthesized memberwise initializer to respect `accesses` restrictions.

 ## Acknowledgments